e2b/wordpress-hyphenator/readme.txt

 * 3.3.0.1 (03.07.2011) - fatal error fixed

 == Upgrade Notice ==
+= 4.1.0 =
+Updated to the latest version of Hyphenator.js (4.1.0).
+Please check the settings for new languages.

 = 4.0.0 =
 Updated to the latest version of Hyphenator.js (4.0.0) and small improvements.
 Please check the settings for new and updated features.